breuerfelix/breuerfelix.github.io/_posts/20-03-17-donate-cpu.md

 __TL;DR:__ Run `docker run -d johnktims/folding-at-home` to donate your spare CPU power!

-As a software developer, you probably rent some sweet little servers to host all your wonderful awesome services.
+As a software developer, you probably rent some sweet little servers to host all your wonderful, awesome services.
-You probably also realized that there are not that many people using your services so the server is always running at `0.01` load.
+You probably also realized that there are not that many people using your services, so the server is always running at `0.01` load.
-So what should you do with all that idle compute power?? <!--more-->
+So what should you do with all that idle compute power? <!--more-->

-I stumbled across [folding@home](https://foldingathome.org/) but all the setup guides don't fit my needs since in a dockerized world I do not want to install anything (except docker).
+I stumbled across [folding@home](https://foldingathome.org/), but all the setup guides didn't fit my needs since in a dockerized world I do not want to install anything (except Docker).
-I also found [Boinc](https://boinc.berkeley.edu/) which got native docker support but it is a little weird to get started at first.
+I also found [Boinc](https://boinc.berkeley.edu/), which has native Docker support, but it is a little weird to get started at first.

 __Important:__ These programs run as 'low priority' threads.
 If your other programs need more CPU power, they will get it!